 Poetry is a literary genre that evokes a concentrated imagination awareness of experience or a specific emotion response through language chosen and arranged for its meaning, sound and rhythm.
 Poetry represents writing in its most compendious and condensed form, together with a quality of musicality to create unparalleled artistic charm.

 Imagery is playing a more and more important role in the development of poems, especially in ancient Chinese poetry.
-Imagery, which contains poet’s emotion and connotation, is a key factor in the creation and appreciation of ACP.
-A poetry without imagery is meaningless; or we can say that no imagery, no poetry.
+Imagery, which contains the poet’s emotion and connotation, is a key factor in the creation and appreciation of ACP.
+Poetry without imagery is meaningless; or we can say that no imagery, no poetry.

 Definition of Imagery

 Imagery plays an important role in the composition and appreciation of poetry.
 Imagery or Yixiang in Chinese literary bears more connotation than that of Imagism in western literature.
 The former one puts emphasis on Yi, which refers to the poets’ thoughts and subjective feelings, whereas the latter emphasizes particularly on Xiang, which is the objective means of expression.

 Instead of simply seeking objective correlatives of emotions in concrete objects, Chinese poets call for a higher level of the poetic world in creating Yixiang — a fusion of objectivity subjectivity, scene and emotion, nature and soul.

 Read Also: CCJK Chinese auction website design solution

 Classification of Imagery in ACP

 Imagery in poetry can be classified in different ways.
 Yuan Xingpei gives us a comprehensive category of imagery, especially referring to that of Chinese poetry: